 The decision to use modern, yet well-supported technology allowed us to spend time building new features and advanced functionality rather than “reinventing the wheel”.

 Every project has issues and roadblocks.
-Somar roll with the punches and learn from everything we do:
+Somar rolls with the punches and learns from everything we do:

 Migration of millions of pieces of data